Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Example Scenarios

-Upload media, quota OK, credits OKRequest succeeds
+Upload media, credits OKRequest succeeds

-GET media list, query quota OK✅/❌Request succeeds (no credits needed)
+GET media list✅/❌Request succeeds (no credits needed)

 Monitoring Usage

-• Per-key usage
+• Your credit usage history

 Use this view to: